Justus0405/i3wm-dotfiles/README.md

 <div align = center><h1>Justus0405 i3-wm Catppuccin Dotfiles</h1><br><br>

-~One config per application philosophy
+> ~One config per application philosophy
+> Why?
+Because I have OCD

+> xf86-input-evdev instead of libinput
+> Why?
+Because it has way better latency and accuracy

+> No Compositor, Compositorless
+> Why?
+Because it has better performance and latency especially on lower end hardware, plus they tend to break multi-monitor setups

 ## Desktop